Clever/policies/terms-of-use-for-schools.md

 Student Data is controlled by Schools, and we cannot permit anyone else to delete or control Student Data or to transfer such content, or allow access to Student Data by parents or legal guardians; as such, we refer any data access requests to the applicable School.

-### Section 3.
+### SECTION 3.
 HOW WE USE YOUR STUDENT DATA

 **A. IN GENERAL**

-By submitting Student Data or other information to us, whether via the Services or otherwise, you expressly grant, and you represent and warrant that you have all rights necessary to grant, to us a non-exclusive, royalty-free, worldwide license during the term of these Additional Terms and our [General Terms of Use](https://clever.com/about/terms) to use, transmit, distribute, modify, reproduce, display, and store the Student Data only for the purposes of: (i) providing the Services as contemplated in these Additional Terms and our [General Terms of Use](https://clever.com/about/terms), and (ii) enforcing our rights under these Additional Terms and our [General Terms of Use](https://clever.com/about/terms).
-Subject to the Paragraph B below, we will not use the Student Data for any purpose except as explicitly authorized by these Additional Terms and our [General Terms of Use](https://clever.com/about/terms)._ For clarity and without limitation, we will not use Student Data to engage in targeted advertising._
+By submitting Student Data or other information to us, whether via the Services or otherwise, you expressly grant, and you represent and warrant that you have all rights necessary to grant, to us a non-exclusive, royalty-free, worldwide license during the term of these Additional Terms for Schools and our [General Terms of Use](https://clever.com/about/terms) to use, transmit, distribute, modify, reproduce, display, and store the Student Data only for the purposes of: (i) providing the Services as contemplated in these Additional Terms for Schools and our [General Terms of Use](https://clever.com/about/terms), and (ii) enforcing our rights under these Additional Terms for Schools and our [General Terms of Use](https://clever.com/about/terms).
+Subject to the Paragraph B below, we will not use the Student Data for any purpose except as explicitly authorized by these Additional Terms for Schools and our [General Terms of Use](https://clever.com/about/terms)._ For clarity and without limitation, we will not use Student Data to engage in targeted advertising._

 **B. ANONYMIZED DATA**

 You agree that we may collect and use data derived from Student Data, including data about any Users’ access and use of the Services, that has been anonymized, aggregated, or otherwise de-identified such that the data cannot reasonably identify a particular student, User, or School.
 We may use such data to operate, analyze, improve or market our Services.
 If we share or publicly disclose information (e.g., in marketing materials) that is derived from Student Data, that data will be aggregated or anonymized to reasonably avoid identification of a specific School or individual student.
 For example, we may (i) track the number of School administrators on an anonymized aggregate basis as part of our marketing efforts to publicize the total number of Users of the Services, and (ii) analyze aggregated usage patterns for product development efforts.
 You further agree that we may use, store, transmit, distribute, modify, copy, display, sublicense, and create derivative works of the anonymized, aggregated Student Data even after this Agreement has expired or been terminated.

-### Section 4.
+### SECTION 4.
 DELETING STUDENT DATA AND TERMINATING YOUR ACCESS TO THE SERVICES

 **A. DELETING STUDENT DATA**